-After you’re done editing the page, you can publish it or save it as a draft to publish it later.
+After you’re done editing the page, you can publish it or save it as a draft to publish later.

 Watch this video to learn more about Elementor and what you can do with this powerful page builder…

-To edit your website with Divi Builder, go to Elegant Themes website and download the Divi Theme file (which includes the Divi Builder as well).
+To edit your website with Divi Builder, go to the Elegant Themes website and download the Divi Theme file (which includes the Divi Builder as well).

 Now in your WordPress dashboard, navigate to Plugins > Add New and click on Upload Plugin on the top.
 Select the downloaded Divi zip file and click on Install Now.